 TERM-TERMINATION CHARGES

 4.0 This Agreement, and any amendments, shall become effective upon approvals pursuant to Article XVI and shall remain in full force and effect for a period of three (3) years from the Date of Initial Service referred to in Section 3.1 (the "Primary Term"), subject to termination pursuant to Section 14.2 of this Agreement and subject to Consumer’s right, in its sole judgment, to terminate this Agreement within its initial term if either (a) the Merger is not consummated due to the mutual agreement of the parties thereto or (b) the Merger does not occur prior to December 31, 2000 (“Term”).
 Election of such termination shall be made by written notice to Seller at least thirty (30) days prior to the effective date of such termination.
-Upon expiration of the Primary Term, this Agreement may be extended year to year thereafter upon the written agreement of the Parties prior to the expiration of the Primary Term or any subsequent year thereafter, up to a total Term of ten (10) years from the date of initial service.
+Upon expiration of the Primary Term, at Consumer's sole option, this Agreement may be extended by year to year thereafter upon 30 days prior written notice by Consumer to Seller prior to the expiration of the Primary Term or any subsequent year thereafter, up to a total Term of ten (10) years from the date of initial service.
 Termination shall not affect Consumer’s obligation to pay the Minimum Monthly Bill provided for in Article VI during the period before which the notice becomes effective.
 In the event of discontinuance of service by the Consumer within or outside of the Primary Term but without the required notice or a suspension of service or termination of the Agreement by the Seller pursuant to Article IX or Section 12.1, the Consumer shall pay the Minimum Monthly bill provided for in Article V following Consumer’s discontinuance of service or such suspension or termination for the Term.

 ARTICLE V